Wait, what? …is often the first response we get from marketers when we ask them about the content plan underpinning their content marketing.

 So you’ve got together your content titles – backed by actual research and hard data – so now you can get down to the business of planning your content plan.

 Before you do anything, make sure you know what your objectives are.
-As silly as it sounds, you'd be surprised how many people fail to set objectives in order to measure the success of your content.
+You’d be surprised how many people fail to set objectives in order to measure the success of your content.

 Without them all that happens is you’ll never have a proper understanding of what content works and what doesn’t.